Azure-Samples/active-directory-xamarin-native-v2/2-With-broker/README.md

 ## About this sample

+**For the moment, this chapter of the incremental tutorial is only for Xamarin.iOS.
+Not yet Xamarin.Android**

 This is a [Xamarin Forms](https://www.xamarin.com/visual-studio) app showcasing how to use MSAL.NET to:

 1. authenticate users with Work or School accounts (AAD) or Microsoft personal accounts (MSA) using the Microsoft Authenticator App to get an access token to